 Common travel options in winter; air, auto and train, are impacted by weather.
 Most of us have memories of winter travel headaches.
-They can range from a longer commute to significantly altered and delayed holiday travel.
-Beyond delays, there are storms that create dangerous travel conditions that increase accidents.
-In less than 3 weeks time (mid- December 2021 to early January 2022) here are 2 examples of the consequences of traveling within your automobile in winter weather.
+They can range from a longer commutes to significantly delayed holiday travel.
+Beyond delays, there are storms that create dangerous travel conditions and increase accidents.
+In less than 3 weeks time (mid- December 2021 to early January 2022) here are 2 examples of winter traveling nightmares in your car.

-Two notable traffic incidents occurred since late December.
-The first played out on the morning of December 23, 2021.
+The first nightmare is the morning of December 23, 2021.
 According to KSTP in Minneapolis, Minnesota, freezing rain accumulated on Interstate 94 in Osseo County, Wisconsin.
 You can read more about it here.
 According to the article, around 40 vehicles were involved in the accident on the interstate with only injuries and damaged vehicles.

-On Monday January 3rd, 2022 snow fell and accumulated rapidly in Virginia.
+The second nightmare is Monday January 3rd, 2022.
+Snow accumulated rapidly in Virginia.
 It coincided with the Monday evening commute.
-Over 50miles of Interstate 95 was closed due to more than a foot of accumulation.
-Some commuters were stranded for up to 30 hours according to this CCN article.
+Over 50 miles of Interstate 95 closed due to more than a foot of accumulation.
+Some commuters were stranded, in their cars, for up to 30 hours according to this CNN article.
 That is a scenario most of us want to avoid.
-To help if you are delayed and sitting in your car during cold weather, it is wise to have a winter survival kit in your car.
+If you are delayed and sitting in your car during cold weather, it is wise to have a winter survival kit in your car.
 According to the Red Cross here are some suggestions for your car winter survival kit:

 - Cell phone car charger

 - Blanket and/or emergency Mylar blanket

 - Sand or cat litter